 "Urgh... my brother in law is addicted to that game," Jadyn rolled her eyes.

 "How old is he?"
 Karen blinked as she took a sip of her drink.

 They laughed and made small conversation while enjoying their delicious meals.

 "So Raine, what are you studying?"
 Karen asked.

-"I'm majoring in psychology and at the University of Toronto," she poked at her greek salad.
+"I'm majoring in psychology and at the Wellington University," she poked at her greek salad.

 "What do you plan on doing after your program?"
 Jadyn joined in.

 "Probably get a master's degree, then start a career as a marriage and family therapist," Raine popped an olive into her mouth.